stradichenko/PKB-theme/content/posts/markdown-boilerplate.md

 **Sidenotes can contain formatting too!** Use them for supplementary information that doesn't interrupt the main text flow.
 {{< /sidenote >}}

-If you're interested in advanced styling options, see our [Hugo Styling Guide](/posts/hugo-styling-guide/).
+For academic applications of these formatting techniques, see our [Academic Writing](/posts/academic-writing/) guide.

 ## Headings

 Above was an H2.
-Here are other levels:
+Here are other levels, crucial for [content organization](/posts/content-organization/):

 ### H3 Heading